Poll watching is legal, voter intimidation is not. Which does Trump actually want?

 Currently, the Trump campaign is organizing its own partisan poll watcher recruitment, and the Republican National Committee (RNC) set a goal of enlisting 50,000 volunteers.
 In a recent online video, Donald Trump Jr. says: “We need every able-bodied man and woman to join Army for Trump’s election security operation at defendyourballot.com.”
 The Army for Trump website says enrolled volunteers will be involved in get-out-the-vote drives, and “other Election Day activities such as precinct coverage.”
 Facebook recently announced it would ban all future military-themed content about poll watching on its platform, but Trump Jr.’s video is still accessible.

-In an email to Fast Company, RNC spokesperson, Mandi Merritt, said: “While one of the legitimate purposes for poll watching is to observe the elections process to document potential fraud or irregularities, it’s just as much about getting out the vote.
+In an email to Fast Company, RNC spokesperson Mandi Merritt said: “While one of the legitimate purposes for poll watching is to observe the elections process to document potential fraud or irregularities, it’s just as much about getting out the vote.
 It’s about getting more people to vote, not less.”
 She also added that all poll watchers would receive “rigorous training” tailored to each state’s process.
 “We make very clear to volunteers they need to be respectful and polite, and are not there to be intimidating.”

 But the militaristic rhetoric of the recruitment drive echoes many events of the past year, where armed gangs in army garb have protested lockdowns and intimidated protestors, leading to concerns about this type of vigilantism appearing at the polls.
 Brandon, though, remains optimistic, based on his past experience, that poll watchers will be wary of causing trouble, conscious that voter intimidation is a “violation of the law,” punished by a fine or imprisonment.
 He’s encouraging people to simply make a plan for voting and follow it.
 “We tell everybody that the last thing you want to do is not vote,” he said, “because somebody has something vague about discouraging you from voting.”